Major League Soccer defunct clubs: Chivas USA (2005–2014)

 Despite initial success, Chivas USA faced challenges both on and off the field in the early 2010s.
 Consistent poor form led to the removal of four managers between 2010 and 2013.
 In addition, the club faced a discrimination lawsuit, administrative departures, and declining attendance.
-On February 20, 2014, Major League Soccer purchased Chivas USA from Jorge Vergara, the owner of Chivas since the team's inaugural season.
+On February 20, 2014, Major League Soccer purchased Chivas USA from Jorge Vergara, the owner of Chivas since the club's inaugural season.
 They announced plans to sell to a buyer dedicated to keeping the club in Los Angeles, as well as a plan to rebrand the club in time for the 2015 MLS season.
 ESPN reported on September 29, 2014, that the club would suspend operations at the end of the MLS regular season, according to multiple sources.

 On September 30, 2014, Grant Wahl of Sports Illustrated reported that a group of investors headed by Henry Nguyen, Los Angeles Dodgers investor Peter Guber, and Cardiff City owner Vincent Tan agreed to purchase the club for a fee over $100 million.
 The sale meant that Chivas USA would fold, on the condition that a new Los Angeles team would take the field as an expansion team in 2017 with a new stadium in Downtown Los Angeles.

 Chivas USA ceased operations on October 27, 2014, with its player development academy continuing to be operated by MLS until June 2015.
-A dispersal draft took place after the 2014 season, having the remaining players from the club dispersed to other teams in the league.
+A dispersal draft took place after the 2014 season, having the remaining players from the club dispersed to other clubs in the league.

 Impact on Major League Soccer

 Initially, MLS struggled to generate enough revenue to be profitable.
-The decision to expel Miami Fusion and Tampa Bay Mutiny was designed to cut costs, by reducing the league from 12 teams to 10.
-Once the Florida teams went defunct in 2002, it was taken as a sign that Major League Soccer was struggling, especially because of its inability to find ownership for its clubs.
+The decision to expel Miami Fusion and Tampa Bay Mutiny was designed to cut costs, by reducing the league from 12 clubs to 10.
+Once the Florida clubs went defunct in 2002, it was taken as a sign that Major League Soccer was struggling, especially because of its inability to find ownership for its clubs.
 At that point, there were only three owners in the entire league.
 League commissioner Don Garber stated "I know many out there think this is the end of Major League Soccer, and that couldn't be further from the truth.
 We simply could not find a solution that was economically feasible at this time, and we hope to return to the state of Florida when the league expands in future years."
 However, despite a lack of confidence in the league, the cost cutting measures were effective and the league eventually began to attract more local ownership groups.
 In 2015, Orlando City SC brought MLS back to Florida, followed in 2020 by Inter Miami CF.

-After the folding of Chivas USA, its successor, Los Angeles FC, was expected begin play in 2017, pending the construction of its own stadium (Chivas USA shared a stadium with the Los Angeles Galaxy throughout its existence).
+After the folding of Chivas USA, its successor, Los Angeles FC, was expected to begin play in 2017, pending the construction of its own stadium (Chivas USA shared a stadium with the Los Angeles Galaxy throughout its existence).
 Due to the site chosen for the Los Angeles stadium, it was announced that the new team would push back its first season until 2018.